 A slight upgrade, however, does not mean a slight difference in performance.

-The Pent will ultimately work for a 10, 15, 20 gallons long and a 30-gallon breeder high-tech planted tank.
+The Pent will ultimately work for a 10, 15, 20, or a 30-gallon breeder planted tank that’s high-tech in nature.
 Basically tanks with 12″ of height.

-It will support the growth of high-light requiring plants well in these setups, which given its price is more than welcome.
+This LED light will support the growth of aquarium plants that require a lot of light, which, given its price, is more than welcome.

-Beamswork tends to keep it on the inexpensive side of aquarium LED lighting.
+Beamswork is on the inexpensive side of aquarium LED lighting.

 This is so because you don’t get any additional features.

 You don’t even get a timer.
-You should, however, get the timer (they have their own model which works well with their fixtures).
+You should, however, get a timer (they have their own model which works well with their fixtures).